 By sharing their personal stories with regard to period-shaming and how they wanted to change this misconception of periods and get women to feel good about their body, this helped THINX to establish a personal connection with their intended audience from day one.
 At the same time, this helped them to pitch a product that resonated with their intended audience: period-proof underwear.

 2. Being focused on a cause and being driven by it, winning over media and influencers in the process

-“For People with Periods” has become THINX’s mantra.
-Along with partnering with AFRIpads to help women in Uganda, THINX CEO and co-founder Miki Agrawal has also continually expressed her efforts to combat the stigma associated with periods through interviews, press articles and in a TedXBethesdaWomen talk.
+“For People with Periods” has become THINX's mantra.
+Along with partnering with AFRIpads to help women in Uganda, THINX CEO and co-founder Miki Agrawal have also continually expressed her efforts to combat the stigma associated with periods through interviews, press articles and in a TedXBethesdaWomen talk.

 This steady dedication has gotten the company much well-deserved attention.
 Numerous praises from fans, support from popular websites like BuzzFeed, Elle, Women’s Health Magazine and glowing reviews from YouTubers like Charis Melina, Petrina Hamm, and Bookish & Belle have all helped to multiply the strength of THINX’s word-of-mouth.

 It’s no surprise, then, that the company’s period-proof underwear received a nod on TIME magazine as one of the top 25 best inventions of 2015.

 3. Using social media to power their efforts to break taboos

 When an ad campaign with creative use of eggs and grapefruits was deemed to be “too suggestive”, THINX took to the press and the situation went viral.
 The ads were eventually allowed to be put up in the New York City subway area and the added exposure helped to bring more awareness to the brand and their cause.